nanocurrency/nano-docs/docs/releases/current-release-notes.md

 ### UDP disabled by default
 With all active peers capable of communicating via TCP, the UDP connections will be disabled by default in this version.
 To avoid disruptions, all nodes should allow traffic on 7075 TCP (see [Network Ports](/running-a-node/node-setup/#network-ports) details) and once upgraded, the [`peers`](/commands/rpc-protocol/#peers) RPC call should return at least dozens of peers and the [`confirmation_quorum`](/commands/rpc-protocol/#confirmation_quorum) RPC call should have a `peers_stake_total` value in the high tens of millions of Nano.

-Although not recommended, if necessary temporary use of UDP can be done with the new [`--enable_udp`](/commands/command-line-interface/#-enable_udp) flag.
+Although not recommended, if necessary the temporary use of UDP can be done with the new [`--enable_udp`](/commands/command-line-interface/#-enable_udp) flag.

 ---